aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/extract-text-all/_index.md

 ---
-title: Extract Text All
+title: Extract Text All In PDF File
-linktitle: Extract Text All
+linktitle: Extract Text AllIn PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to extract all text from a PDF document using Aspose.PDF for .NET.
+description: Learn how to extract all text in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 180
 url: /net/programming-with-text/extract-text-all/
 ---

-This tutorial will guide you through the process of extracting all text from a PDF document using Aspose.PDF for .NET.
+This tutorial will guide you through the process of extracting all text in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements
 Before you begin, ensure that you have the following: